arrai-innovations/django-view-manager/README.md

 ## Requirements

-A `Pipfile` and `dev_requirements.txt` exist.
+A `Pipfile` and `dev_requirements.txt` exist for convenience.
 You can choose which you want to use.

-At least a django 3.2 and python 3.6 (due to formatted string literals - f-strings).
+At least a django 3.2 and python 3.7.

-It may work in an older django, but hasn't been tested with them.
+It may work in an older django, but we only test against supported versions.

 ## Folder and File Structure